learndog/wipdots/vim/vim_basic_usage.md

 For the default .vimrc config, \<Leader\> is \<space\>, and it opens vim-whichkey

+WARNING: In GCP JupyterLab in a Vertex AI VM, <Ctrl-W> by default will close the browser tab!!!!

 Open file for editing
 * fzf... :Files (non dot files in directory) or :GFiles (git files)
 * In netrw...